 Texas law does not recognize same sex couples in marriage.
 Marriage is only recognized in Texas between a man and a woman.
 Therefore, a same sex partner has no legal standing to inherit property by intestate succession in Texas.
 The only way a same sex partner can inherit property in Texas is through a valid Will.

 Informal or Common Law Marriage

 Texas is among 12 states that do recognize informal, common law marriages between a man and a woman.
 Texas has codified the requirements for a common law marriage in Texas Family Code.

-for questions about your will.
+Contact our offices for questions about your will.